lhzsantana/leaf-kmeans-spark/README.md

 2. Will query for all the files in the operations endpoint
 3. Will iterate over the list of files and for each standard GeoJson, it will:
 3.1.
 Calculate the k-means (https://en.wikipedia.org/wiki/K-means_clustering) using the Apache Spark

+# Installing

+For run this sample is required:

+- A valid Leaf API access.
+Register here: https://withleaf.io/registration/
+- Correclty processed files in Leaf API.
+You can use the sample that is added to every new access: https://leaf-agriculture.github.io/docs/docs/quickstart#get-all-sample-operation-files
+- A Spark Cluster installed: